-The coronavirus (COVID-19) vaccines developed by Pfizer/BioNTech, Oxford/AstraZeneca have both been approved for use in the UK.
-A third COVID-19 vaccine developed by Moderna has also been approved in the UK for rollout.
+The coronavirus (COVID-19) vaccines developed by Pfizer-BioNTech, Oxford-AstraZeneca and Moderna have been approved for use in the UK.
 The COVID-19 vaccine is being offered to people most at risk from coronavirus.

 There is evidence that black and ethinic minority people are being unequally impacted by COVID-19 with more serious illnesses and deaths recorded.
 The vaccine is safe, and it saves lives: not just yours, but also other people's by helping to stop the virus.
 If you are clinically extremely vulnerable, or it has been your age group's turn to get the vaccine but you have not yet had an appointment, please contact your GP or ring the NHS on 119.